gov-cy/staging-govcy-design-system-docs/src/patterns/currency-amount.md

 End the text input label with the currency symbol, for example `Enter your income (€)`

 #### Whole number amounts
-If you allow only whole number inputs, use the ==whole number numeric pattern==, for example:
+If you allow only whole number inputs, use the [whole number numeric pattern](../numeric_inputs/#whole-numbers), for example:

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">